amir-hojjati/BuildingAPI/README.md

 - Building limit and Height plateau entities are created when creating a new project via POST, and users can only edit the created entities (geometry and elevation) within each project via PUT.
 If needed, a DELETE and a POST endpoint can easily be added to enable deleting and creating new entities within each project.

+- A minial buffer is allowed when matching splits and original building limits and height plateaus, and when checking coverage.
+This would ideally be set by users themselves or through proper business logic (e.g. show warning if the error is <=ε).